SSH brute-force telemetry

 How they find new hosts

-“Scanning the entire IPv4 internet” sounds dramatic and gets the press, but it is rarely the primary signal.
-There are cheaper and fresher hostlists already lying around for anyone who knows where to look:
+“Scanning the entire IPv4 internet” sounds dramatic and gets the press, but it's rarely the primary signal.
+Cheaper, fresher hostlists are already public:

 • Certificate Transparency logs.
 Every publicly trusted TLS certificate is published.
 The moment you ask Let’s Encrypt for something.yourdomain.com, that hostname shows up in crt.sh within seconds and the rest of the firehose subscribers know you exist.
-If a brand-new subdomain starts getting probed before you have even finished setting it up — this is why.
-Getting an SSL certificate is roughly the modern equivalent of putting up a neon sign.
+If a brand-new subdomain starts getting probed before you've even finished setting it up, this is why.

 • Domain registrations.
 Newly-registered names get pulled out of zone files and probed within hours.
-It is reliably faster than DNS propagation in some places.
+Reliably faster than DNS propagation in some places.

 Compared to that, scanning the whole internet is overkill.
 The hostlists are already published — the bots are just reading them.